ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 Day 4-5: June 12-13
-Recreated schematic, footprints, and components - had to modify tyhr component diagrams , footprints and schematic dur to provlrms earlier in dimension mismatch in both
+Recreated schematic, footprints, and components - had to modify the component diagrams , footprints and schematic dur to provlems earlier in dimension mismatch in both pitch size for pins
 Added SD card + NEO6M GPS module footprints and component diagrams from scratch Added switches so Flipper powers one major module at a time - filpper has linlited power so it needs to be managed to avoid damazging board and the flipper itself
 Completed PCB routing — resolved DRC errors custom component diag and footprints gave this spenant a ,ot time understanding rsolving still had to route reroute ocb a dozen toimes